Although Terry Clay may not appear on screen, he plays a major role in University of Lynchburg’s sports broadcasts.

 Meeting the demands of daily deadlines and fast-paced live productions has given Terry good practice with managing time and working quickly.
 Terry says the internship has given him an understanding of what it would be like to work on a professional production team, complete with professional equipment.

 Terry works alongside other interns as well as students who are taking a sports broadcasting class, an initiative that began last year.
-Together, they create content that reflects highly on Lynchburg College athletics, help Hornet fans stay connected, and creates a fun experience.
+Together, they create content that reflects highly on University of Lynchburg athletics, help Hornet fans stay connected, and creates a fun experience.
 “Doing what you love with your friends and a boss who understands you is simply the best thing,” said Terry.